sega-dreamcast/super-famicast/src/readme.txt

 Display Frame Rate:
-	Enabling this feature will display the current frame rate during emulation. is auto frame skipping is not enabled, then this feature will always read the same ratio and is not a true indicator of frame rate.
+	Enabling this feature will display the current frame rate during emulation.
+	If auto frame skipping is not enabled, then this feature will always read the same ratio and is not a true indicator of frame rate.

 Auto Save SRAM: